 There are frequent non-stop flights between the two cities code-shared by Brussels Airlines, Lufthansa, British Airways and KLM with overall journey times of around 4.5 hours.
 Departures start at around 5:30 a.m. and continue until about 7:30 p.m.
 Planes leave from Brussels International Airport and arrive at London Heathrow Airport, both of which enjoy fast express train links into the city.
 Taxi ranks and car rental desks are located at all terminals.

-Travel between Brussels, Belgium and London, United Kingdom is: Partially open.
+Travel between Brussels, Belgium and London, United Kingdom is: Fully open.

 Conditions of entry into United Kingdom: